jasonbayton/11ty/_src/_includes/_parts/home/banner.md

-The #1 independent resource for Android Enterprise content
+Independent Android Enterprise content for the masses